-Five types of charts may be used to depict the distribution of keywords or content categories:
+Four types of charts may be used to depict the distribution of keywords or content categories:

-- The vertical bar chart is the default chart used to display absolute or relative la la frequencies of keywords or content categories. - The horizontal bar chart displays the same information as the vertical one but is especially useful when the number of keywords is high and their labels cannot be displayed entirely on the bottom axis. - The pie chart is useful to display the relative frequency of each code and compare individual values to other values and to the whole.
-Numerical values displayed in pie charts are always expressed in percentages of either the total frequency or case occurrences. - Like the pie chart, the donut chart display the relative frequency of each codes and compare individual values to other values and to the whole.
-Removing the inner section of the chart facilitates the estimation of proportions and comparison of slices. - The tag cloud shows the relative frequency of each code.
+The vertical bar chart is the default chart used to display absolute or relative frequencies of keywords or content categories.

+The horizontal bar chart displays the same information as the vertical one but is especially useful when the number of keywords is high and their labels cannot be displayed entirely on the bottom axis.

+The pie chart is useful to display the relative frequency of each code and compare individual values to other values and to the whole.
+Numerical values displayed in pie charts are always expressed in percentages of either the total frequency or case occurrences.

+The tag cloud shows the relative frequency of each code.
 This graphic is useful for quickly perceiving the most prominent code.